OpenOrienteering/mapper/touch-mode.md

 Please note that direct drawing onto regular base map images is *not* recommended:
 Color and eraser tool would easily destroy important details.
-Templates in JPEG format also shouldn't be used: This is a lossy file format which will introduce visible artifacts when saving the file and loading it repeatedly.
+Templates in JPEG format also should not be used: This is a lossy file format which will introduce visible artifacts when saving the file and loading it repeatedly.